l2beat/earl/README.md

 - `toLooseEqual` - like toEqual but without type checking
 - `toThrow(expectedErrorMsg?: string)` - checks if expected error was threw.
 Requires checked value to be a parameterless function.
+- `toBeExhausted()` - checks if given mock is exhausted.
+Works both with strict and loose mocks.

 ### Matchers